 Hi I'm Blair

 I am a husband, a father of four (3 girls, 1 boy), and I love to fix things around the house.
 I was born in California, raised in Montana and Utah, and lived in Oregon, Idaho, Utah, New Jersey and Illinois.
 I raced BMX when I was a teenager.
-Having lived on both ends of the country, we have been able to travel and see lots of historic sites.
+Having lived on both ends and in the middle of the country, we have been able to travel and see lots of historic sites.
 Family road trips are a favorite thing to do in the summer.
 My oldest daughter has had lots of health challenges - read her story at the bottom.

 Why I am a Mormon